Verizon (wireless service): History

 In February 2017, in the wake of competition from Sprint and T-Mobile, and initiatives to expand the capacity and improve the quality of its network by using macrocells and supporting carrier aggregation, Verizon announced that it would bring back an "unlimited" data plan (subject to throttling in heavy network areas after 22 GB of usage).
 Verizon's decision not to restrict the bitrate of video services prompted Sprint and T-Mobile to remove similar restrictions from their own plans.

 In March 2017, Verizon announced that all their Android phones will have AppFlash, to help users find content and services across different apps.
 Critics spoke harshly against it.

 In May 2018, former Verizon executive Miguel Quiroga launched the pre-paid carrier Visible in Denver Colorado, which Verizon funds and owns.

 On June 8, 2018, Verizon announced that Hans Vestberg had been chosen to become CEO on August 1, 2018.

 In August 2018, the fire department of Santa Clara County, California, filed evidence in a lawsuit seeking the reinstatement of net neutrality policies, which accused Verizon of throttling an "unlimited" wireless data plan associated with a vehicle that was being used to coordinate responses to the Mendocino Complex Fire.
 The department reported that a Verizon Wireless customer service representative insisted that they must upgrade to a higher-cost data plan in order to restore their internet speed.
 In a statement, Verizon acknowledged that they did not properly explain the terms of the contract, and that the representative did not adhere to a company policy of removing these restrictions during emergency situations.

 In 2019, Verizon Wireless services were split between two new divisions: Verizon Consumer and Verizon Business.
 The name "Wireless" was extinguished, rebranding the mobile network as simply Verizon.
 Verizon still often abbreviates their name to "VZW", with the W standing for Wireless.

 In 2020 Verizon launched a prepaid mobile phone service named Yahoo!
 Mobile after acquiring a 10% interest in Yahoo!.
 The service was shut down on August 31, 2021, in favor of Visible.

 On November 23, 2021, Verizon purchased TracFone Wireless which was worth an approximately $6.25 billion.

-On September 30, 2024, after a massive outage, Verizon confirmed that its cell service was back online.